Sam-NB/northbay-gstn-kaf-elas/README.md

         aws s3 sync . s3://$your_bucket --exclude ".git*"

 3. Fire off the all inclusive cloudformation deploy. (us-east-2).
 (Costs will be incurred on your account but spot instances will be used by default for the Kafka nodes.
-Additionally, in order to save receiver andn processor costs while waiting for your scheduled satellite contact you can safely stop the receiver and processor instances and simply start them up 15 minutes before your receive window.
+Additionally, in order to save receiver and processor costs while waiting for your scheduled satellite contact you can safely stop the receiver and processor instances and simply start them up 15 minutes before your receive window.
 After processing they can be safely stopped until you need them again next time.
 )

         # setup some required vars